PatrikBird/estimate/README.md

 - [ ] vote for a break

 ## Improvements
-- find ways to improve session management
+find ways to improve session management
 - [x] use sessionStorage instead of localStorage
+- [x] if user toggles with 'o', reset visuals
 - [ ] if user deletes other user, show input modal
-  - [ ] if user toggles with 'o', reset visuals